List of characters in mythology novels by Rick Riordan: Frank Zhang

-Coach Gleeson Hedge
+Coach Hedge

-Gleeson Hedge is a satyr first mentioned in The Last Olympian as the author of a distress call sent to Grover Underwood.
+Gleeson Hedge is a satyr.
+He is first mentioned in The Last Olympian as the author of a distress call sent to Grover.
 Like Grover, Hedge is also a demigod Protector.
-He disguises himself as a coach at the Wilderness School to escort Piper McLean and Leo Valdez (and later, Jason Grace) to Camp Half-Blood.
+He disguises himself as a coach at the Wilderness School to escort Piper and Leo (and later, Jason) to Camp Half-Blood.
 He also serves as the adult chaperone for the Argo II and later accompanies the Athena Parthenos to camp.
 Despite his often warlike and often overly aggressive attitude, Hedge is kind and understanding to campers in need.
 He enjoys extreme sports and martial arts movies.
-In The Lost Hero, Hedge falls in love with cloud nymph Mellie (assistant to Aeolus) and marries her; by the time of The House of Hades, Mellie is pregnant with Chuck, a satyr baby, who is born at the end of The Blood of Olympus.
+In The Lost Hero, Hedge falls in love with cloud nymph Mellie and marries her; by the time of The House of Hades, Mellie is pregnant with Chuck, a satyr baby, who is born at the end of The Blood of Olympus.